 Once you have these documents, please click on the link below to lodge your application.

-A Build over Easement permit may be subject to a fee in future financial years.
+A Build over Easement permit will be subject to a fee from July 2021.